labels:

 -

-If you use a local registry that needs authentication, synchronization and propagation of a pull secret between different namespaces is your responsibility.
-Alternatively, Runtime Fabric can synchronize your pull secret across different namespaces if your secret uses the following label:
+If your local registry requires authentication, pull secret propagation across namespaces is your responsibility.
+Alternatively, Runtime Fabric can synchronize your pull secret automatically if you apply this label to the secret:

-namespace.
-You’ll need the name of the configured secret when you install Runtime Fabric.
+Ensure that the corresponding credentials are configured as a Kubernetes secret in the rtf namespace.
+You need the name of this secret when you install Runtime Fabric.

-To install Runtime Fabric, you must first synchronize the dependencies images to your local registry.
+To install Runtime Fabric, you must first synchronize the core software images to your local registry.
 You can perform the synchronization by either running a script automatically or executing commands manually.

 -